Archive For April 2023

 St. Augustine Lighthouse

-Located in St. Augustine, Florida, the St. Augustine Lighthouse is a historic landmark that has been guiding ships through the waters of the Atlantic Ocean since 1874.
-The lighthouse tower stands at 165 feet tall and features a classic white tower with a distinctive red lantern room.
+The St. Augustine Lighthouse is a historic landmark that has been guiding ships through the Atlantic Ocean since 1874.
+Standing at 165 feet tall, this iconic lighthouse features a classic white tower with a striking red lantern room, making it a must-visit attraction in Florida.

-The lighthouse is also part of the St. Augustine Lighthouse & Maritime Museum, which includes exhibits on maritime history, shipwrecks, and coastal ecology.
-The museum also offers a range of educational programs, including hands-on exhibits for children and interactive workshops for adults.
+• St. Augustine Lighthouse & Maritime Museum: The lighthouse is part of the St. Augustine Lighthouse & Maritime Museum, which offers a variety of exhibits focused on maritime history, shipwrecks, and coastal ecology.

 Heceta Head Lighthouse